 The Long Term Capital Gains Tax is About 1/2 the Amount of Other Federal Taxes

-In simple terms, the long term capital gains tax is about 1/2 of the short term capital gains tax and federal income tax (which are both essentially the same).
+In simple terms, the bottom line here is that the long term capital gains tax is about 1/2 of the short term capital gains tax and federal income tax (which are both essentially taxed at the same rate).

 What is the Capital Gains Tax?

 A capital gains tax is simply a tax on profits made from selling capital assets (stocks, bonds, real estate, comic books, rare coins, artwork, a company, etc; if the income wasn’t from labor, it is capital gains).